TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/issue_report.md

 ### Expected behavior/output

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expect to happen.

 ### Links

-One or more links to the documentation page, preferably to the according section.
+One or more links to the documentation page (if available), preferably to the according section.
 If applicable, link also to other resources which might be helpful to process your proposal.

 ### TYPO3 versions